-Course Category Basic Sciences Course Code 20BC2T02
+Course Category Basic Sciences Course Code 20BC1T02

 Course Type Theory L-T-P-C 3-0-0-3

 Prerequisites Intermediate Internal Assessment 30

 Chemistry Semester End Examination 70

 Total Marks 100

-COUR COURSE OBJECTIVES 1 To learn about Electrochemical cells, Batteries and Fuel cells.
-2 To learn about non conventional energy sources.
-3 To study about Nano materials, Super conductors and their preparation, applications and also about principles of green chemistry and green engineering applications.
-4 To know about Polymers, Plastics and Elastomers.
-5 To Understand the principles of different analytical instruments and their applications.
+COUR COURSE OBJECTIVES 1 To learn about Electrochemical cells, Batteries and Fuel cells 2 To learn about non conventional energy sources 3 To study about Nano materials, Super conductors and their preparation, applications and also about principles of green chemistry and green engineering applications 4 To know about Polymers, Plastics and Elastomers 5 To Understand the principles of different analytical instruments and their applications

-COURSE BTL Upon succ CO1 To compare different types of batteries and explain the merits of fuel cell.
-CO2 List out different renewable sources of energy.
-K3 CO3 To explain the Green methods of Synthesis and applications of Green technologies and also Band theory applications.
-K3 CO4 Analyze the importance of Polymers in engineering applications.
+COURSE O BTL Upon succes ssful completion of the course, the student will be able to: CO1 To compare different types of batteries and explain the merits of fuel cell.
+K2 CO2 List out different renewable sources of energy. К3 CO3 To explain the Green methods of Synthesis and applications of Green technologies and also Band theory applications. К3 CO4 Analyze the importance of Polymers in engineering applications.
 K2 CO5 To Distinguish between Rotaxane and Catenane molecular machines K4